lsst-ts/observatory-ops-docs/Nighttime-Operations/Weather-Constraints/index.rst

 Humidity (especially the dew point difference), cloud cover, and wind speed are the three largest determining factors for safety of the telescope and equipment.

 Observers should inspect the forecast for the night, and review the weather trends on the Rubin weather station in LOVE or Chronograph, and the `Gemini weather station`_ (currently unavailable due to cyberattack).
-The Rubin weather data is updated every 0.5 seconds The Gemini weather data updates every 30 seconds.
+The Rubin weather data is updated every 0.5 seconds.
+The Rubin weather data is viewed in LOVE, in the "Weather Station Component" view.
+The wind is displayed both as an integer and plotted on a vector graph.

+The Gemini weather data updates every 30 seconds.
 The Gemini wind speed data reported is the average over the previous 10 minutes.

 NOIRLab also hosts additional links to Cerro Pachón weather, including `site webcams`_, and the `SOAR weather station`_ (currently unavailable due to cyberattack).

-Go outside and look for incoming cloud fronts, and inspect the buildings and cars for condensation if humidity is above 70%.
+If the humidity is above 70%, go outside and look for incoming cloud fronts, and inspect the buildings and cars for condensation.
 Be more cautious to open if there will not be someone in the control room to montior changing weather conditions, e.g. opening before going to dinner, or leaving the control room to complete another task.

 .. warning::
     Vent gates:
         The vent gates on the first floor of the AuxTel dome can add turbulence if winds are high.
-        Consider closing the vent gates if wind speeds are above 15 m/s.
+        Close the vent gates if wind speeds are above 8 m/s.

 .. note::
     Extraction fan use:
         The extraction fan on vent gate 3 can operate at 50-100% power for initial cooling.
         During on-sky operations, the extraction fan must be run at 20-25% power.
-        If winds are over 10 m/s, the extraction fan should be turned off.
+        If winds are over 8 m/s, the extraction fan should be turned off.
         If humidity is rising quickly, or >= 65%, (to be revised) the extraction fan should be turned off to avoid drawing in more moisture through the dome.

 .. _weather-constraints-wind: